 6. Xianren Bridge

-Xianren Bridge, literally Fairy Bridge, is currently the world's longest natural arch, with a span of 121.9 ± 4.6 meters (400 ± 15 feet) measured by the Natural Arch and Bridge Society in October 2010.
+Xianren Bridge, literally Fairy Bridge, is the world's longest natural arch, with a span of 121.9 ± 4.6 meters (400 ± 15 feet) measured by the Natural Arch and Bridge Society in October 2010.
 It was carved through limestone karst by flowing water in the Buliu River.

-The Xianren Bridge wasn't discovered until 2009, when Jay Wilbur, the founder of the Natural Arch and Bridge Society (NABS), spotted the massive natural bridge spanning over a river while browsing Google Earth.
+Xianren Bridge wasn't discovered until 2009, when Jay Wilbur, the founder of the Natural Arch and Bridge Society (NABS), spotted the massive natural bridge spanning a river while browsing Google Earth.
 Ray Millar, a member of NABS, attempted to reach the bridge in 2009, but failed.
-In 2010, he, together with six other NABS members, was successful with the help of our company as their tour operator of that trip.
+In 2010, he, together with six other NABS members, was successful with the help of our company as the tour operator of that trip.

 Because of its remote location, it is accessible only by bamboo or inflatable rafts along the Buliu River.
 So this eye-popping site remains relatively unknown.
 Now it is a part of Leye-Fengshan Geopark.